 - The blood vessels narrow to keep blood pressure up, trying to make up for the heart's loss of power.

-- The body diverts blood away from less important tissues and organs to maintain flow to the most vital organs, the heart and brain.
+- The body diverts blood away from less important tissues and organs (like the kidneys), the heart and brain.

 These temporary measures mask the problem of heart failure, but they don't solve it.
 Heart failure continues and worsens until these substitute processes no longer work.